rabbibotton/clog/FUTURE.md

 - Future tutorials for builder:

-Creating a basic website
 Deploying a CLOG website
 Creating a native application
 Mobile development
 Creating a Bootstrap 5 based app
-Creating a W3CSS based app
 When to use page vs panel
 Running JavaScript
 Plug-in panels for use on other sites